Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 ## Export to SQL database

+### Step 1
-1) For all datasets in question (Statistics Canada and Sunshine List) Only those columns needed for analysis and fed into the SQL database will be reordered and renamed.
+For all datasets in question (Statistics Canada and Sunshine List) Only those columns needed for analysis and fed into the SQL database will be reordered and renamed.

+### Step 2
-2) Tables will be imported into a SQL database using sqlalchemy
+Tables will be imported into a SQL database using sqlalchemy:

 - the unique_sunshine_name_sorted will be imported as the ml_first_names table
 - the sunshine_data_df will be imported as sunshine_table
 - the Ontario_Wages will be imported as ontario_wage_table
 - cpi_df will be imported as cpi_table

-# SQL Database Deeper Dive Cleansing
+## SQL Database Deeper Dive Cleansing
 The data is reviewed again in SQL to ensure tables imported successfully and do deeper dive cleansing where necessary depending on preliminary data analysis performed.

 The sunshine table has a total of 1,662,195 records imported for analysis.
 14,405 dirty records were removed from the dataset, which is less than 1% of the total records.

 Data requiring further cleansing are as follows:

+### Step 1 Update Gender Column Values
-1) The update query to populate the gender in the sunshine_table from the machine learning model resulted in 42 records with no gender.
+The update query to populate the gender in the sunshine_table from the machine learning model resulted in 42 records with no gender.
 These funny data records appear to continue to have hidden characters.
 For our purposes, these records are deleted.

 ![SQLFunnies](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/Danielle/Images/SQL%20Cleansing/SQL_funnies.png)

+### Step 2 Update City Column Values for Specific Employers
-2) A review of the city column highlights that 429,019 records have no city identified.
+A review of the city column highlights that 429,019 records have no city identified.
 Of the records not identified a high portion belong to Hydro One, Ontario Power Generation and OPP.
 Given that analysis has shown that some of the highest earners from the sunshine list belong to the Hydro/OPG, it is best not to delete these records.
 These records will be updated with the city for their perspective headquarters.

     Hydro One is assigned to Toronto
     Ontario Power Generation is assigned to Clarington